Hiking in the Great Smoky Mountains National Park

 Mike Etnier

-Hiking in the Great Smoky Mountains
+Back to Hiking in the Great Smoky Mountains National Park

 LIZ ETNIER’s BIOGRAPHY

 Liz Etnier and her husband, David, graduated from the University of Minnesota with undergraduate degrees in Fish and Wildlife Management, and advanced degrees in Zoology.
 They moved to Knoxville, Tennessee in 1965, where he began teaching ichthyology at the University of Tennessee, and she began raising their family.
 After their three children started school, Liz began working part-time at Oak Ridge National Laboratory (ORNL) where she worked for 27 years.
 During that time, she authored or co-authored over 50 technical reports, 20 journal articles, and 5 book chapters, and was co-editor of two books.
 She accompanies her husband on many of his field trips, and the two of them work together as consultants doing environmental surveys.
-Liz and her family spend idyllic summers at their remote island on the Minnesota-Ontario border where they live an old fashioned lifestyle with no running water or electricity, cell phones, TVs, or computers.
+Liz and her family spend idyllic summers at their remote island on the Minnesota-Ontario border where they live an old fashioned lifestyle with solar-powered electric lights, but no running water, cell phones, TVs, or computers.